MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 Same applies for the reader settings.

-## Breaking change - Change in Query Nodes
+## Breaking change-Change in Query Nodes

 The expression of `$filter` and `$orderby` will be parsed to multiple query nodes.
 Each node has particular representation, for example, a navigation property access will be interpreted as `SingleNavigationNode` and collection of navigation property access will be interpreted as `CollectionNavigationNode`.